-\For all students, the final dose must be administered on or after the 4th birthday and be administered at least 6 months after the previous dose.
+\For students in grades K-10, the final dose must be administered on or after the 4th birthday and be administered at least 6 months after the previous dose.

 Varicella: Physician documentation of disease history, including month and year, is proof of immunity for children entering preschool through 12th grade.
 Parent report of disease history is not acceptable.